Insights

 Read More… from AI-Generated Indecent Images and UK Criminal Law

-Understand what financial claims can arise out of your Islamic marriage if you did not register your Nikah with a civil ceremony.
-When a marriage breaks down, financial obligations and rights can become a major concern for all.
-If your marriage was conducted abroad under Islamic law (Nikah) but was not registered through a civil […]
+We are frequently asked is Islamic Marriage Recognised in UK?
+And whether this effects the status of claims an ex has during divorce.
+This short article explains what financial claims can arise out of your Islamic marriage if you did not register your Nikah with a civil ceremony.
+When a marriage breaks down, financial obligations […]

 Notice of Proposed Driving Disqualification – what it means and how to respond - Reeds Solicitors